bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .forEach() executes code for each element in the array while .map creates a new array based of the code executed.
 2. What is the difference between a function and a method?
+    A method is a function within a variable, object, class etc.
 3. What is closure?
+A closure is a function within another function that calls a variable/paramater from the parent function.
 4. Describe the four rules of the 'this' keyword.
+    1.) .this is the value of whatever scope that it is placed in 2.) .this can be used to bind variable within the parent functions scope 3.) .this can be used within constructor functions to make the Object more flexible with its code 4.) .this pairs well with .call() or .apply() methods by definig itself when the methods are called

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is what transfers the properties of the parent to the child
 ## Project Set up

 Follow these steps to set up and work on your project: